top of page

 The first step to financial planning for college is to understand your financial aid options.
 There are a number of different sources of financial aid available to students, including federal grants, federal loans, state grants, scholarships, and work-study programs.

-To apply for financial aid, you will need to fill out the Free Application for Federal Student Aid (FAFSA).
+To get your hands on some sweet cash, you will need to fill out the Free Application for Federal Student Aid (FAFSA).
 The FAFSA is a form that provides the federal government with information about your income and assets.
-Based on the information you provide on the FAFSA, the government will determine your eligibility for financial aid.
+It's like a nosy neighbor, poking around in your business to sniff out your income and assets.
+Once you spill the beans on the FAFSA, the government will play detective and decide if you're eligible to receive financial aid!

 Here are some tips for filling out the FAFSA:

-Start early.
-The FAFSA opens on October 1st of each year, and it's important to start filling it out early.
-The sooner you file your FAFSA, the sooner you will receive your financial aid award letter.
+Don't be fashionably late: The FAFSA opens on October 1st of each year, and it's important to start filling it out early.
+The sooner you file your FAFSA, the sooner you will receive your cash-filled award letter!

-Be accurate.
-The information you provide on the FAFSA is very important.
-Make sure all of your information is accurate, and double-check your work before you submit the form.
+Be accurate: Your details on the FAFSA are crucial, so make sure all of your information is accurate, and don't go all finger-flinging on the keyboard.
+Lastly, double-check your work before hitting that submit button.

 Here are some tips for managing your student loans:

 2. Make a budget.
 Create a budget that includes your monthly loan payments.
-This will help you track your spending and make sure you can afford your payments.
+This is your financial GPS that will help you keep track of your spending and ensure you're not steering off course with your payments.

 3. Refinance your loans.
 If you have high-interest student loans, you may be able to save money by refinancing them.
 Refinancing means taking out a new loan to pay off your old loans.
-You can often get a lower interest rate on a new loan, which can save you money in the long run.
+You can often get a lower interest rate on a new loan, which means more moolah in your pocket in the grand scheme of things.
+Cha-ching!

 4. Make extra payments.
-If you can afford it, make extra payments on your student loans.
+If you can afford it, make those extra payments disappear from your student loans.
 This will help you pay off your loans faster and save money on interest.

 Be patient.
 It takes time to pay off student loans.
 Don't get discouraged if it takes you a few years to pay them off.
 Just keep making your payments and you will eventually be debt-free.

-A budget is a plan for how you will spend your money.
+We already covered the fact that a budget is basically your money's game plan.
 It can help you track your spending, save money, and reach your financial goals.

 Here are some tips for creating a budget:

 1. Start by tracking your spending.
-For one month, write down everything you spend, no matter how small.
+For the next month, be a spending spy and jot down every penny you part ways with, no matter how tiny.
 This will help you see where your money is going.

 2. Set financial goals.
 What do you want to save for?
 A down payment on a house?
 A new car?
-Once you know what you want to save for, you can create a budget that will help you reach your goals.
+Even if you're currently surviving on a diet of instant noodles as a student, it's never too early to start your money-saving journey!
+Once you know what you want to save for, you can create a budget that will help you reach your financial goals.

-5. Be flexible.
-Your budget may need to change from month to month.
+5. Be flexible and just roll with it.
+Your budget is a shape-shifter, it may need to change from month to month.
 If you have unexpected expenses, be prepared to adjust your budget accordingly.

 A part-time job can help you cover your expenses and make progress on your student loan debt.
-When looking for a part-time job, there are a few things to keep in mind:
+It just might be the answer to all your problems! (maybe only the money-related ones) But hey, before you begin job hunting, here are a few things to consider: When looking for a part-time job, there are a few things to keep in mind:

 Choose a job that pays well.
-You need to make enough money to cover your expenses and make progress on your student loan debt.
+You don't have to make it rain all the time but you need to make enough money to cover your expenses and make progress on your student loan debt.
 Do some research to find out what the average pay is for part-time jobs in your area.

 Choose a job that offers benefits.
 Some part-time jobs offer benefits, such as health insurance and paid time off.
-These benefits can be very valuable, so be sure to ask about them when you're interviewing for a job.
+Don't miss out on the royal treatment - make sure to inquire about these goodies during your job interview.

 Check online job boards.
 There are a number of online job boards that list part-time jobs.
 You can search for jobs by location, keyword, and other criteria.